Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Spell-Check/quickstarts/java.md

     }
     ```

-1. Crie um `BufferedReader` e leia a resposta da API.
-Imprima-o no console do.
+1. Crie `BufferedReader` um e leia a resposta da API.
+Imprima-o para a consola.

     ```java
     BufferedReader in = new BufferedReader(